x2Ident/x2Ident/README.md

 * we recommend you to use "screen" for running the proxy

 ### Security
-* we recommend you to make the proxy/* files, the mitmproxy/* files not accesable from the web
+* we recommend you to make the proxy/* files and the mitmproxy/* files not accesable from the web

 we are working on an install script ;-)